taxevaiden's website File Edit View these are fake buttons don't try to click them

 for a while now i’ve been working on a GUI client for the twtxt protocol (what is twtxt?)

-i started making one when i was first introduced to twtxt by mango-ki. i started using it and thought it was pretty neat, but i was getting tired of having to use the terminal. (this was the first twtxt client by buckket) so i made by own!
+i first started making twtGUI when i was introduced to twtxt by mango-ki. i played around with twtxt and it was pretty neat, but i was getting tired of having to use the terminal. (this was the first twtxt client by buckket) so i made by own!

 electron

-i decided to use electron to make the client. this was a time i worked on websites A LOT so i thought this was a good choice. it would also be easier to style, since i also had experience with tailwindcss (i love you tailwind)
+i decided to use electron to make the client. this was the time when i worked on websites A LOT so i thought this was a good choice. it would also be easier to style too

-so eventually i stopped working on it. imo it was the coolest looking client!
+so eventually i stopped working on it. it was the coolest looking client tho!

 qt

-instead of calling the twtxt client’s commands, i did the parsing and downloading myself. appending lines to the end of a twtxt.txt file and parsing were trivial to implement in c++, but downloading was a little more complicated. i had to use the libcurl library to implement downloading. it wasn’t like TONSSS of work but i hadn’t really done this before so understanding how it worked and how i should use it in my c++ code took a little while. i got it to work tho! and it looked great!
+instead of calling the twtxt client’s commands, i did the parsing and downloading myself. appending lines to the end of a twtxt.txt file and parsing were trivial to implement in c++,, but i did have to do a little more work for donwloading since i used libcurl (and then right after i realized you could do downloads with qt already But ummmm its ok). it looked great!

 i made the client start new threads for each feed that it has to download, so it